Yaldabaoth: Historical origins

-In this context some Egyptians saw similarities between Yaweh's in-narrative actions and attributes and those of Seth, in addition to a phonetic resemblance between Ἰαω, Yahweh's name as used by hellenised Jews, and ⲓⲱ, then seen as the animal of Seth.
+In this context some Egyptians discerned similarities between Yahweh's in-narrative actions and attributes and those of Seth (such as being associated with foreigners, deserts, and storms), in addition to a phonetic resemblance between Ἰαω, Yahweh's name as used by hellenised Jews, and ⲓⲱ, then considered as the animal of Seth.
 From this arose a popular response to the Jewish accusation that Egyptians were merely worshipping beasts, namely that, in truth, the Jews themselves worshipped a beast, a donkey or a donkey-headed man, ie Seth.

 Accusations of onolatry against the Jews, spread from the Egyptian milieu, with its understanding of the donkey's Seth-related importance, to the rest of the Graeco-Roman world, which was largely ignorant of this context.
-In the most famous variation of narratives alleging Jewish onolatry Antiochus IV Epiphanes, a Seleucid king famous for raiding the Jerusalem Temple, supposedly discovered, that its Holiest of Holies was not empty, but instead contained a donkey idol.
-After the emergence of Christianity the same charge was also repeated against its followers.
+In the most famous variations of narratives alleging Jewish onolatry Antiochus IV Epiphanes, a Seleucid king famous for raiding the Jerusalem Temple, supposedly discovered that its Holiest of Holies was not empty, but instead contained a donkey idol, and Tacitus (early second century CE) claimed that the Jews dedicated in their holiest shrine a statue of a wild ass.
+After the emergence of Christianity the same charge was also repeated against its devotees.
 Most famously so in the earliest known depiction of the crucifixion of Jesus, the Alexamenos graffito, where a Christian by the name of Alexamenos is shown worshipping a donkey-headed crucified god.

 According to Litwa, this tradition forms the basis for the development of Gnostic beliefs about Yaldabaoth.